2020 Vermont elections

 A general election was held in the U.S. state of Vermont on November 3, 2020.
-All of Vermont's executive officers will be up for election as well as Vermont's at-large seat in the United States House of Representatives.
+All of Vermont's executive officers were up for election, as well as Vermont's at-large seat in the United States House of Representatives.
 Primary elections were held on August 11, 2020.

+Presidential election

 United States House of Representatives

-The incumbent representative is Democrat Peter Welch.
+The incumbent representative was Democrat Peter Welch.

 Governor

-The incumbent governor is Republican Phil Scott.
+The incumbent governor was Republican Phil Scott.
 He beat Lieutenant Governor David Zuckerman in the general election.

-Lieutenant Governor
+Lieutenant governor

-Incumbent Progressive/Democratic Lieutenant Governor Dave Zuckerman (since 2017) declined to run for a third term, and instead ran for governor.
+Incumbent Progressive/Democratic lieutenant governor Dave Zuckerman (since 2017) declined to run for a third term, and instead ran for governor.